camilne9/election_analytics_blog/posts/narrative.md

 ![states with large Hispanic populations](../figures/media_narrative_figures/populous_hvm.png)

 ## Close States

-Since we are considering whether Hispanic Voters were pivotal, it is also especially important to consider states with close results because in these states, although there may not be a large Hispanic population, **it does not take as many votes to flip the result**.
+Since we are considering whether Hispanic Voters were pivotal, **it is also especially important to consider states with close results** because in these states, although there may not be a large Hispanic population, **it does not take as many votes to flip the result**.

 ![close states](../figures/media_narrative_figures/close_hvm.png)

-In this plot we see that these states have weak relations with slightly positive slopes.
+In this plot we see that **these states have weak relations with slightly positive slopes**.
 This means that in counties with greater Hispanic proportions Democrats tended to do better in 2020 than 2016.
-However, since these trends are not pronounced
+However, since these trends are not pronounced and since they do not have strong correlations, we find that **these states oppose the media narrative.**

 # Qualitiative Visualization